kenstott/hasura-proxy-server/src/plugins/validate-plugin/README.md

   }
 }
 ```
-Lets assume we want to identify all negative quantities when a is_complete === true.
+Lets assume we want to identify all negative quantities when is_complete === true.
 We could write
 this JSON Schema definition.

 ```json